 Donate Sponsor

-With 20% of UK homes now privately rented, more and more tenants need to rely on private landlords for secure housing that enables them to put down roots.*
+Cats make a house a home.
+With 20% of UK homes now privately rented, more and more tenants need to rely on private landlords for secure housing that enables them to put down roots*.

-As a landlord you may have concerns that a cat will damage fixtures and fittings.
+As a landlord, you may have concerns that a cat will damage fixtures and fittings.
 The reality is that cats rarely cause any issues.
-75% of cat-friendly private landlords report no problems at all from cats in their properties.***
+75% of cat-friendly private landlords report no problems at all from cats in their properties***.

 Cat-friendly tenancy agreements for private rentals: what to include

-The first step in becoming a cat-friendly landlord is to advertise your property as ‘pets considered’.
+The first step is to advertise your property as ‘pets welcome’.
 This will ensure you can make your decision once you’ve met your potential tenant and know more about their cat.
+Letting people know you’re willing to rent your property to those who already have cats is a great way to open up a wider pool of potential tenants but keeps you firmly in control.

 Suggested tips for landlords:

-• ask owners about their cat: ask your prospective tenant to put together a ‘Pet CV’ to find out more about their cat.
+• ask owners about their cat.
+Ask your prospective tenant to put together a ‘Pet CV’ to find out more about their cat.
 It should include vet records so you can see the cat has been neutered, microchipped, vaccinated and treated for fleas.
 It may also include details about the cat’s character, how they like to spend their time, if they use a litter tray and how they interact with people and animals

 What is a suitable cat for a rented property?